The WorkAbility III Program assists students with disabilities with career exploration, vocational counseling, and

-Once you have successfully completed the Job-Seeking Skills class or workshop, you can work one-on-one with our WorkAbility III Job Developer to make the transition into work.
-The role of the Job Developer is to help each student use the career development tools learned in the JSS class, while attaining the highest level of independence.
-Job placement services may include:
+You can work one-on-one with our WorkAbility III Job Developer to make the transition into work.
+The role of the Job Developer is to help each student use the career development tools learned in the Job Seeking Skills class, while attaining the highest level of independence.
+Job search assistance may include:

-- Assistance setting up information interviews, job shadowing and internship opportunities with employers;
+- Assistance identifying informational interviews, job shadowing and internship opportunities with employers;

 - Assistance in developing an Employment Portfolio, which includes a master application, resume, cover letter, reference list and letters of recommendation;

 - Job interview preparation; and

 - Support and encouragement throughout the entire job-seeking process.

 California Department of Rehabilitation